-For the SVA Market, we will not be issuing a formal Assurance Conclusion over the SVA market.
-The diagram on the right outlines how the scope of the BSC Audit is split between Process Assessment (SVA Market) and the ISAE (UK) 3000 Assurance Conclusion (Central Systems and CVAMOAs).
+We will not be issuing a formal Assurance Conclusion over the SVA market.
+The diagram on the right outlines how the scope of the BSC Audit is split between Process Assessment Audit and the ISAE (UK) 3000 Assurance Conclusion (Central Systems and CVAMOAs).